techidaily/site-win11/source/_posts/blue-screen-breakdown-an-insiders-approach.md

  If all else fails, you'll need to reinstall Windows on your computer.
 At this point, you've ruled out drivers, hardware, malware, and software issues, so there must be some deeper underlying problem on your system.

- Follow our[guide to resetting Windows 10](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) to learn the best way to do this.
+ Follow our [guide to resetting Windows 10](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) to learn the best way to do this.

 ## Now You Know How to Solve Blue Screen Errors in Windows 10